morgana-x/FishyWhitelist/README.md

 whitelistConfig.toml is where you configure whether the plugin is enabled, and kick message etc

-whitelist.txt is where all the whitelisted steamId64s are EG:
+whitelist.txt is where all the whitelisted steamId64s are, seperated by new lines

+Example:
 ```
 76561197960287930
 76561197960287930